The Importance of Charity in Islam

 The Reward of Charity

 Islam promises believers that sincere efforts of charity will be rewarded fully.
-The Qur’an comparison is evident with a grain of corn that produces seven ears, each bearing a hundred grains, indicating the manifold rewards that await those who spend their wealth in the cause of Allah (SWT).
+The Qur’an compares it to a grain of corn that yields seven ears, each containing a hundred grains, symbolizing the numerous rewards that await those who dedicate their wealth to the service of Allah (SWT).
 This teaching motivates Muslims to give freely, without fear for their wealth, trusting in the promise of divine reward.

 Zakat: The Pillar of Charity